coderamen666/srd-v3.5-md/spells/magic-overview.md

 their spells from a limited list of spells known, while others have access to a wide variety of options.

-Most spellcasters prepare their spells in advance---whether from a spellbook or through devout prayers and meditation--- while some cast spells spontaneously without preparation.
+Most spellcasters prepare their spells in advance—whether from a spellbook or through devout prayers and meditation— while some cast spells spontaneously without preparation.

 Despite these different ways that characters use to learn or prepare